Extreme Job — Director & Cast: The People Behind Korea's Funniest Movie

 | 홍천기 (Hong Cheon-gi) | 2021 | Drama | Historical drama, praised performance |

-💡 Fun fact: Gong Myung’s younger brother Doyoung is a member of K-pop group NCT — one of SM Entertainment’s biggest acts.
-The two brothers have very different careers in Korean entertainment, but both have very devoted fan bases.
+💡 Fun fact: Gong Myung’s younger brother is NCT’s Doyoung — one of SM Entertainment’s most prominent idols.
+Two brothers, two completely different Korean entertainment careers, both with deeply devoted fan bases.

 🎭 How the Chemistry Worked